 Make sure your guests know that the wedding is actually on the sand, so they can dress appropriately.
 This can be communicated with the invitation (included with the map/directions), on your wedding website and through word-of-mouth.

-- Feet Some beachy couples are providing a “shoe valet” where guests can trade out their Ferragamo pumps for casual flip-flops—which you can have personalized with the couples name and wedding date (See beau-coup.com).
+- Feet: Some beachy couples are providing a “shoe valet” where guests can trade out their Ferragamo pumps for casual flip-flops.
 Another nice touch is to have a de-sanding station—soft bristled paint brushes are a fun way to wipe the sand from between your toes!

-- Eyes Remember, your beach site most likely faces west, so your guests will be gazing into the sun as it sets.
-Make sure everyone knows to bring sunglasses, hats, visors—you don’t want them squinting at you the entire time!
+- Eyes: Sunny days at the beach can be blinding, so make sure everyone knows to bring sunglasses, hats, or parasols—you don’t want them squinting at you the entire time!

 - A beach wedding is not the ideal milieu for a formal ballgown or chapel train.
 Whether you opt for a tropical island sheath or a demure slip-dress, take advantage of the heaps of stylish fashions available to set a coastal mood.
 Light fabrics, such as sheer silks and chiffons, have a nice fluid movement to them, yet still look dressy.

 - If you’re having a platform set up as a wedding aisle, then your satin pumps will be fine.
 Otherwise, consider sandals…or why not go barefoot?
-With the pearls, Swarovski crystals and bejeweled barefoot sandals found at Jewels-by-Jan.com, you’ll look both dressy and casual.
-You can put on your high heels for the reception.
+Find a pair of bejeweled barefoot sandals and you’ll look both dressy and casual.
+You can save your high heels for the reception.

-- And don’t forget your own wrap—a filmy stole, lacy shawl or faux-fur capelet makes an elegant cover-up while keeping gooseflesh at bay.
+- And don’t forget your own wrap—a filmy stole, lacy shawl or faux-fur capelet makes an elegant cover-up while keeping goosebumps at bay.